PapiLer/Reforestation/README.md

-## What do you call a beehive without the b's?
-An eehive.
+## When does a joke become a dad joke?
+When it becomes apparent.